 Sea-level testing was conducted at the West Palm Beach facility.
 Extensive altitude testing was done at the Air Force's Arnold Engineering Development Center, Arnold AFB, Tullahoma, Tenn.

-Most F119 assembly work will be conducted in Middletown, Conn., where Pratt & Whitney employs 3,000 people in the manufacture of combustors, engine cases, and major rotating parts.
+Most F119 assembly work is conducted in Middletown, Conn., where Pratt & Whitney employs 3,000 people in the manufacture of combustors, engine cases, and major rotating parts.
 Middletown is a two-million square foot facility on 1,100 acres.

 Components for the 26 F119 engines to be built during the current Engineering and

 Manufacturing Development (EMD) phase are being produced in Middletown.
-At the conclusion of the proof-of-concept program, the facility and its people will have gained engine production experience and will be ready to gear up for full F119 production in support of the F-22 and Joint Strike Fighter (JSF) programs.
+At the conclusion of the proof-of-concept program, the facility and its people gained engine production experience and were ready to gear up for full F119 production in support of the F-22 and Joint Strike Fighter (JSF) programs.